Building an N-Best Reranking Layer for Better Korean STT (Without Extra API Calls)

 event.results[0][1] = { transcript: "A P I integration failed", confidence: 0.85 }

-For each candidate in the N-best list, we compute a composite score:
+For each candidate in the N-best list, I compute a composite score:

-- add stronger bonus for user priority terms
+- Add a stronger bonus for user priority terms

-- add a small bonus if correction changed the text
+- Add a small bonus if the correction changed the text

 for (const candidate of candidates) {